A Perron-Frobenius Theorem for Strongly Aperiodic Stochastic Chains: Preliminaries

-holds for all times $t\in\N_0$ and all subsets $S\subset[n]$ and their complements $\bar S:=[n]\setminus S$.
-In other words, $\allone^T A_{S\bar S}(t)\allone\geq \alpha \allone^T A_{\bar S S}(t)\allone$ for all $S\subset[n]$ and all $t\in\N_0$. \end{definition}
+holds for all times $k\in\N_0$ and all subsets $S\subset[n]$ and their complements $\bar S:=[n]\setminus S$.
+In other words, $\allone_n^T A_{S\bar S}(k)\allone_n\geq \alpha \allone_n^T A_{\bar S S}(k)\allone_n$ for all $S\subset[n]$ and all $k\in\N_0$. \end{definition}

-Intuitively, a stochastic chain is said to be reciprocal if the sequence of associated directed graphs is such that the total influence of any subset $S$ of individuals on the complementary subset $\bar S$ is comparable to the total reverse influence of $\bar S$ on $S$, i.e., the ratio of the forward and the backward influences does not vanish in time.
+Intuitively, a stochastic chain is said to be instantaneously reciprocal if the associated sequence of directed graphs is such that the net influence of any subset $S$ of individuals on the complementary subset $\bar S$ is comparable to the net reverse influence of $\bar S$ on $S$, i.e., the ratio of the forward and the backward influences does not vanish in time.